seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             Note, this is a free form OCTET STRING column where meaningful values/format are defined per Secure Connection protocol type basis.
-For instance, in an IPsec context (i.e. cSecConType value is set to 'ipsec'), this column would store the Security Parameter Index (SPI) for a given Encapsulating Security Payload Version 3 Security
+For instance, in an IPsec context (i.e., cSecConType value is set to 'ipsec'), this column would store the Security Parameter Index (SPI) for a given Encapsulating Security Payload Version 3 Security
             Association (RFC 4303 - Section 2.1.)."
         ::= { cSecConEntry 3 }